GRAPEFRUITS: The (Not So) Bitter Truth

 Very large in size and yellowish pink, or pinkish yellow in color, grapefruits look nothing like their small green or purple namesake.
 Most botanists believe the name "grapefruit" refers to the manner in which it grows: in clusters, like a bunch of grapes.

 It's no secret grapefruits pack a healthful punch.
 They are rich in Vitamin C, and the pink colored flesh is a telltale sign that it's laden with lycopene, a powerful antioxidant.
 Grapefruits are also said to aid in the prevention of kidney stones, to help protect against colon cancer, and perhaps to lower cholesterol.
-There is even an entire diet dedicated to this bitter orb.
+There is even an entire diet dedicated to this (not so) bitter fruit.

 But did you know that many folks who regularly take prescription medications have to approach grapefruit consumption with caution?
 Grapefruits and a few other citrus fruits contain a chemical that can interfere with the enzymes that metabolize medications in the digestive system.
 This can result in the medication staying in your body and can increase the potency to dangerous or toxic levels, causing severe side effects.
 Be sure to check with your doctor if you are prescribed a medication and plan to include copious citrus in your diet.